-2. Child restraint systems in the i-Size "universal", "specific" and "restricted" categories shall use the following anchorage points: H1 and H2
+2. Enhanced Child restraint systems in the i-Size universal, specific and restricted categories shall use the following anchorage points: H1 and H2

-3. For testing of child restraint systems with top tether, the anchorage G1 or G2 shall be used.
+3. For testing of Enhanced Child Restraint Systems with top tether, the anchorage G1 or G2 shall be used.

-4. In the case of child restraint systems utilising a support-leg, the Technical Service shall select the anchorages to be used according to paragraph 3 above and with the support-leg adjusted as specified in paragraph 7.1.3.6.3. of this Regulation.
+4. In the case of Enhanced Child Restraint Systems utilising a support-leg, the Technical Service shall select the anchorages to be used according to paragraph 3 above and with the support-leg adjusted as specified in paragraph 7.1.3.6.3. of this Regulation.

 5. The structure carrying the anchorages shall be rigid.
 The upper anchorages shall not be displaced by more than 0.2 mm in the longitudinal direction when a load of 980 N is applied to them in that direction.
 The trolley shall be so constructed that no permanent deformation shall occur in the parts bearing the anchorages during the test.

-Figure 1 Top View - Bench with anchorages (Tolerance general: ±2)
+Figure 1 Top View - Bench with anchorages (Tolerance general: ±2 mm)